pixelpotato6791/linux-config-files/README.md

-# Verious config files for Linux and FOSS
+# Verious config files for Linux and other FOSS stuff